[Skip to Content]

 17. Essay, Chapter or Section in a Book

 Submit ONE sample.
-Entrant must have written a section of a larger, published book written by someone else.
+Entrant must have written a section of a larger, published book that includes work by various contributors.
 For example, entrant may have written an entry in an encyclopedia that otherwise was written and compiled by others, or an essay in an anthology of essays by various authors.
 For this contest, an essay, sometimes called a personal or narrative essay, is defined as a short work of nonfiction.
 Personal essays should be submitted in Category 7L.
 Specialty Articles, Personal essay

 Entry may have been published in a hard-copy or an electronic book, but publication must have an ISBN.
 Follow submission guidelines for other books, but make sure entrant’s essay, chapter or section is well marked.